HiroNewf/Network-Plus-Notes/README.md

     - 802.11n 20 or 40MHz (2 20MHz channels)
     - 802.11ac 40MHz (for 802.11n stations), 80MHz for 802.11ac stations or 160MHz also for 802.11ac
 - Antennas
-    - 802.11n added MIMO which allowed use to send many streams at once on the same frequency
+    - 802.11n added MIMO which allowed us to send many streams at once on the same frequency
         - 802.11ac improved upon this
     - This relied on the number of antennas you have
-        - Information is display like this (Antennas on the AP) x (antennas on the client): number of streams
+        - Information is displayed like this (Antennas on the AP) x (antennas on the client): number of streams
         - Like 2x2:2 or 3x3:2 or 4x4:4
 - MIMO could still only send to one device at a single time but this all changed with MU-MIMO which can send to many clients at the same time
 - Power level controls